Tax

 • Inheritance Tax (IHT) - FHL properties can qualify for Business Property Relief (BPR), providing there is sufficient business activity to demonstrate a trade, potentially reducing the value of the business for IHT purposes by up to 100%.

-Budget 2024 Plan to Abolish the Regime from April 2025
+FHL Regime Abolished from April 2025

-What can property owners expect?
+What can property owners expect from April 2025?

-The main implication of dropping the FHL regime is the loss of tax benefits.
+The main implication of dropping the FHL regime, for individuals, is the loss of tax benefits.
 Without the FHL regime, property owners should prepare for increased tax costs.
-Owners of FHL properties, going forward, will not be able to claim capital allowances nor interest deductions on borrowings.
+Owners of FHL properties, going forward, will not be able to make new claims for capital allowances nor avail of interest deductions on borrowings.
 In addition, rental profits will not be relevant earnings for pension contributions purposes, increasing overall tax payable.
-Furthermore, attractive CGT rates and reliefs will no longer be available, resulting in increased CGT liabilities on property sales and transfers.
-In addition, properties will no longer qualify for BPR, increasing IHT liabilities.
-Although HMRC have often challenged IHT relief to deny BPR claimed on an FHL business, the relief can still apply in certain circumstances.

 What actions can property owners take?

 • Change rental strategy - Review existing portfolio and explore the feasibility of converting holiday lets into long-term rental properties or consider other property uses to maintain pre-existing income streams.
+The transitional rules should be reviewed alongside any proposed change in strategy, to ensure maximum benefit is obtained.

 • Seek professional advice to steer financial planning and tax strategy - Consult with tax advisers to understand the full impact of these changes and explore alternative tax planning strategies.

 • Administration and compliance - Maintaining accurate records and understanding new tax requirements will be vital to ensure compliance post-abolition.
-Property owners should stay up to date with any further guidance from HMRC regarding the transition from the FHL regime.

-To conclude, the abolition of the FHL regime represents a significant reform in property taxation and the withdrawal of several tax reliefs.
-The absence of transitional guidelines creates uncertainty for property owners who need to adapt to the forthcoming changes.
+To conclude, the abolition of the FHL regime in April 2025 represents a significant reform in property taxation and the withdrawal of several tax reliefs.
+It is fundamental that owners of holiday lets are proactive in preparing for the absence of tax benefits and take this into consideration when adopting their rental and financial strategies.

-Therefore, it is fundamental that owners of holiday lets are proactive in preparing for the absence of tax benefits and take this into consideration when adopting their rental and financial strategies.
-By taking proactive steps, consulting with professionals and staying informed about upcoming changes, property owners can navigate this transition effectively and ensure continued profitability and compliance in their property ventures.
+By taking proactive steps now, consulting with professionals and staying informed about upcoming changes, property owners can navigate this transition effectively and ensure continued profitability and compliance in their property ventures.